Shaun Edwards is currently Defence Coach for the French National rugby union.

 He played 36 times for Great Britain as well as playing in the Australian NRL.

 Shaun was the inaugural inductee in the Wigan Hall of Fame, and in 1990 he was the recipient of The Man of Steel Award.
 In 1996, he was honoured with an O.B.E from the Queen for his services to Rugby.
+And in 2015 he became the 23rd inductee in the rugby league hall of fame.

 He is an ambassador for the Joining Jack Charity, Matt Hampson Foundation, Lawrence Dallaglio Foundation and The Wooden Spoon children’s charity of rugby.

-Shaun was recently honoured by his hometown as one of only 6 people to be recognised with a commemorative star in recognition of his contribution to Wigan life.
+Shaun was honoured by his hometown as one of only 6 people to be recognised with a commemorative star in recognition of his contribution to Wigan life.